Table of Contents

 - Prosperity and Wealth – If the lucky bamboo is placed in the southeast direction, it attracts prosperity and wealth for the family

-- Harmony – The lucky bamboo itself brings harmony because it has all five elements of the Feng Shui.
+- Harmony – The lucky bamboo itself brings harmony because it has all five elements of Feng Shui.

 Lucky Bamboo in Jewelry

-The Lucky Bamboo is one special charm originating from the Chinese Feng Shui that can be used to attract all kinds of luck, from love and prosperity, all the way to harmony and good health.
+The Lucky Bamboo is one special charm originating from Chinese Feng Shui that can be used to attract all kinds of luck, from love and prosperity, all the way to harmony and good health.
 Although it is more popular as a house plant, some people use lucky bamboo as pendants and amulets to bring luck everywhere they go.
 Whether or not you subscribe to the beliefs surrounding the lucky bamboo, the plant itself is beautiful and relaxing to have in your home.